-It’s one of the so-called basic barbell routines that are supposed to do miracles for skinny beginners, especially if the routine is coupled with a high calorie diet such as GOMAD.
-Unfortunately, the after results are nowhere near the expected.
-Most people just get to about 25% body fat, add a couple of plates to their squat and claim God status.
+Starting Strength by Mark Rippetoe is still one of the most popular routines for beginners.
+Legend has it that skinny men can experience steroid-like growth when the routine is coupled with the nutritional ”plan” GOMAD.
+Unfortunately, the after results do not look promising at all.
+Most people just get to about 25% body fat, add a couple of plates to their squat, and claim superhero status.

+Another negative side effect of Starting Strength is that most people don’t get the desired upper body size.
 Very few people, if any, have actually built big arms on Starting Strength.
 The reason for that is that Starting Strength is a low volume squat heavy program.